Xcel Energy: Fires

 The Cabin Creek Fire occurred on October 2, 2007, at Xcel Energy's Hydropower Generation plant in Georgetown, Colorado.
 On June 1, 2011, Federal prosecutors opened their charges that Xcel Energy was criminally liable for the deaths of the five RPI workers.
 The jury found Xcel Energy not guilty.
 On December 19, 2011, RPI Coating plead guilty to workplace safety violations and paid $1.55 million in a cash settlement.
 The company took responsibility for the deaths of five workers and the injuries to three.

 Large plumes of smoke are visible over Superior around 2:00 PM MST on December 30.
 View from State Highway 128, looking north.

 Xcel Energy faces nearly 300 lawsuits filed by homeowners, businesses, and local governments over the Marshall Fire as of early 2024, which started on December 30, 2021 in Boulder County and impacted the communities of Superior and Louisville.
 Two people died and more than 1,000 homes and commercial properties were destroyed, resulting in more than $2 billion in property damage.
 It was the most destructive wildfire in Colorado history.
 The official investigation blamed the fire on a loose wire owned by Xcel and a week-old fire started by members of the Twelve Tribes that was smoldering.

 Following the Smokehouse Creek Fire in the Texas Panhandle, which began February 26, 2024, Xcel Energy acknowledged that its facilities played a role in the ignition of the fire.
-The fire became the largest wildfire in Texas History, Following the Smokehouse Creek Fire in the Texas Panhandle, which began February 26, 2024, Xcel Energy acknowledged that its facilities played a role in the ignition of the fire.
 The fire became the largest wildfire in Texas history, burning more than one million acres, resulting in at least two confirmed deaths and significant agricultural and livestock damage.
 An investigation by the Texas A&M Forest Service found that power lines ignited the fire.
+In February 2026, a Texas judge ordered Xcel to replace damaged wooden electric distribution poles and inspect at least 35,000 poles per year; the injunction is temporary as the court considers a state lawsuit set to begin trial in April 2027.